 On a short visit to Oaxaca City (it’s pronounced wa-ha-ka, by the way), you can bounce around the churches and museums, take day trips out to ancient ruins, indulge in the local cuisine, and maybe take part in a traditional festival.

-Read on for a massive list of the best things to do in Oaxaca, and start planning your trip to this awesome Mexican city.
+Here are the 21 best things to do in Oaxaca.
+Start planning your trip to this awesome Mexican city.

 1. Explore the Zocalo

-One of the top things to do in Oaxaca is exploring the central part of the city.
+One of the top things to do in Oaxaca is to explore the central part of the city.
 Known as the Zocalo, this area is the best place to get a feel for the city of Oaxaca.
 It’s also a great place to do some serious sightseeing.

 Start out in the main square and bounce around the many famous landmarks nearby.
 You can easily fill an entire day or two with sightseeing in the Zocalo.
 There are plenty of places to grab some food or a drink as well whenever you need a break.